 Remember: Scammers often create “spoof” websites that look authentic but aren’t.
 Legitimate tech companies don’t send tech support alerts via email.

-Tech support impostors can be smooth-talking, knowledgeable and convincing.
-For people who don’t consider themselves “tech savvy,” an unsolicited offer of help for a slow-processing computer may seem like the answer to their prayers.
+Tech support scammers can be smooth-talking, knowledgeable and convincing.
+For people who don’t consider themselves “tech savvy,” an unsolicited offer to fix a slow computer may seem like the answer to their prayers.
 Don’t get roped in.
 Refuse any unsolicited tech support offers by using these guidelines to protect yourself:

 No matter how many times the scammer calls you, never engage with them.
 The more you engage with them the more likely they are to harass with calls at all hours.
 Scammers are not worth your time.

 Sharing your experience and knowledge about a tech support scam is integral to ending it.
-Whether you were a victim yourself or are just familiar with the scam, educate your friends, family and neighbors so they don’t become the next victim.
-In addition to reporting to your networks, it’s vital that you report the scam to state and federal authorities so they can monitor the prevalence of the scam.
+Whether you were a victim yourself or are just familiar with the scam, it’s important to tell your friends, family and neighbors so they don’t become the next victim.
+In addition to reporting to your networks, report the scam to state and federal authorities so they can monitor the prevalence of the scam.